lly53/BMCP_instance/README.md

 # BMCP_instance

-This file include the instance of the Budgeted Maximum Coverage Problem.
+This file includes the certificates of the "Probability Learning based Tabu Search for the Budgeted Maximum Coverage Problem".
+The benchmark instances will also be made available upon the publication of the paper.